 Answers to Common Questions

-What is a will?
 A will is a legal document that outlines your requests and preferences in distributing your money, property and possessions upon your death.

 Anyone who wishes to do so!
 It doesn’t matter your age, assets or wealth.
 And you might be surprised to learn just how much you can give in this way while still taking care of your loved ones.
 For many people, a gift in their will includes assets like property or investments – things that you can’t typically use when making a regular gift to charity.

 A gift in your will can be made in several ways, and we encourage you to speak with your lawyer to choose the type of gift that is right for you.
 The two most common types of gifts are residual and fixed.

 A residual bequest is made from a percentage of everything you own, less any debts.
 If you know you want to leave a gift in your will to charities close to your heart, but don’t necessarily know what your future finances may look like, this option may work for you.